Division of Gaming Enforcement

 How do I place myself on the Self-Exclusion List for Atlantic City casino facilities, which includes Internet gaming activities or for Internet gaming activities only?

-There are three options for the New Jersey Casino Self-Exclusion Program which includes self-exclusion from Atlantic City casino facilities, including Internet gaming activities or for Internet gaming only.
+There are four methods to register for the New Jersey Self-Exclusion Program which includes self-exclusion from Atlantic City Casino and sports wagering facilities, New Jersey racetrack sports wagering facilities including internet and sports wagering activities or for internet gaming and sports wagering activities only.

-Option 1: In Person – Self-exclusion from all casino gaming activities located in Atlantic City casinos AND from all Internet (online) gambling sites.
-Minimum self-exclusion periods are one year, five years or lifetime.
+Method 1: In Person or Video Conference – Self-exclusion from all casino gaming and Sports Wagering activities located in Atlantic City casinos AND Racetrack Sports Wagering Facilities AND from all Internet Gaming and Sports Wagering activities.
+Minimum self-exclusion periods are one year, five years or lifetime

-Option 2: In Person – Self-exclusion from all Internet gaming activities.
+Method 2: In Person or Video Conference – Self-exclusion from all Internet Gaming and Sports Wagering activities.
 Minimum self-exclusion periods are one year, five years or lifetime.

 For inquiries regarding the Self-Exclusion Program or to make an appointment to sign up for the Self-Exclusion program you may call the Division of Gaming Enforcement located at: